 The first hearers of the Preacher’s sermon, that is, the actual congregation to which the book of Hebrews was preached, were embroiled in a struggle of some kind.
-They were being harassed in some way and it was taking a toll on their hope and endurance (10:26-39).
+They were being harassed somehow and it was taking a toll on their hope and endurance (10:26-39).
 They needed a fresh vision of what it means to be a Christian, a fresh vision of faith, indeed, a fresh vision of the faith itself.

-They, and we, need to know the Christian faith—such as it does not capitulate with Zeitgeist—always comes with a price of being maligned, persecuted, marginalized, blamed, you name it.
-The cost may be emotional, intellectual, familial, financial, social, political, or judicial.
-But there is a cost for those who swear allegiance to Christ above all things.
+They, and we, need to know the Christian faith (such as it does not capitulate with Zeitgeist) always comes with a price of being maligned, persecuted, marginalized, blamed, you name it.
+The cost may be emotional, intellectual, familial, financial, social, political, or judicial, but there is a cost for those who swear allegiance to Christ above all things.
 Yet, one thing is certain, there are those who have been baptized who are not willing to pay a price.
-Theirs is, “convenient Christianity,” or, “comfort Christianity.”
+Theirs is “convenient Christianity” or “comfort Christianity.”
 They will follow Jesus insofar as... and their conditions and limitations follow, like contractual disclaimers freeing them from obligation.

-Nonetheless, for those, “who hear the word and keep it” (Luke 111:28), there will be weariness with which to contend.
+Nonetheless, for those, “who hear the word and keep it” (Luke 11:28), there will be weariness with which to contend.
 Scouring the congregation with law is not going to be the answer.
 The Preacher is concerned about those who have grown weary, see few blessings, and yet continue to serve and give.
 Yes, the Preacher is concerned about them and how they may be just one day from giving up hope and not coming back.

-In response to their fatigue and embattled spirits over incessant hardships, Thomas G. Long, discovers the Preacher does two things: First, he once again asks the congregation to remember the example of Jesus.
+In response to their fatigue and embattled spirits over incessant hardships, Thomas G. Long discovers the Preacher does two things: First, he once again asks the congregation to remember the example of Jesus.
 In the footrace image which dominated the previous passage, Jesus was viewed as the lead runner, and the congregation was invited to draw inspiration from the endurance of Jesus (12:2).
 Here the metaphor is not racing, but battle.
-Once again the disciple is invited to imitate the master.
+Once again, the disciple is invited to imitate the master.

-The battle has been engaged, says the Preacher, and just think how Jesus—as a lone soldier—took on Satan and all his evil hoards, plus Caesar and the machinations of his violent empire, and yet, “strode to victory.”
+The battle has been engaged, says the Preacher, and just think how Jesus (as a lone soldier) took on Satan and all his evil hoards, plus Caesar and the machinations of his violent empire, and yet, “Strode to victory.”
 This same Jesus Christ is for you and is with you.
 Take heart.
-Fear not, He says, you have not even shed a drop of blood thus far (12:4).
+Fear not, he says, you have not even shed a drop of blood thus far (12:4).

 Second, the Preacher provides a framework of meaning for their suffering, both individually and collectively.
 To rephrase Long: All suffering is painful to the body and a challenge to the spirit, but the kind of suffering that destroys the person is suffering we think has no purpose.
 People can endure intense distress and pain if they know it is not meaningless and hopeless.
-Christ’s victory through death and over death inspires, encourages, and compels us for what is true about Christ is true for those united to the persevered-through-death-into-resurrection-Christ.
-Here, again, we are back to baptismal identity, meaning and significance (see Romans 6:3-11).
+Christ’s victory through death and over death inspires, encourages, and compels us.
+For what is true about Christ is true for those united to the persevered-through-death-into-resurrection-Christ.
+Here, again, we are back to baptismal identity, meaning, and significance (see Romans 6:3-11).

 Perhaps surprisingly, the Preacher, reaching back to Proverbs 3:11-12, says their hardship and suffering is not random, but is actually the expression of God’s parental love.
 That makes it a good thing.
 How so?
 The Preacher explains it, firstly, is a sure sign we are God’s children and if His children, then dearly beloved by Him who has our sanctification and glorification in view.
 The only children who are undisciplined are those who are unloved and abandoned (12:8).
 That is not the Christian.
 Secondly, we should see we received the same discipline from our parents for our own good.
-This, too, was done out of great love and commitment, even though we could not discern how it could be good for us at the time (12:9-10).
-Thirdly, there is a cost/benefit consideration: it is worth it — God’s discipline allows us to “share his holiness” (12:10) and taste the “peaceful fruit of righteousness” (12:11).
+This too was done out of great love and commitment, even though we could not discern how it could be good for us at the time (12:9-10).
+Thirdly, there is a cost/benefit consideration: It is worth it.
+God’s discipline allows us to “share His holiness” (12:10) and taste the “peaceful fruit of righteousness” (12:11).

 This may require a bit of explaining by way of comparing human parenting.
-Until bizarre recent developments, good parenting operated by way of passing on an inheritance — the faith of the family, foundational values, and devout living.
+Until bizarre recent developments, good parenting operated by way of passing on an inheritance, the faith of the family, foundational values, and devout living.
 Parents disciplined their children in, “the way, the truth, and the life,” of Christian blessedness because it was the best thing for their souls, their neighbors, and the world, and they did so out of love.

 “Blessed are those who are persecuted for righteousness’ sake, for theirs is the Kingdom of Heaven.
 Blessed are you when they revile and persecute you and say all kinds of evil against you falsely for My sake.
 Rejoice and be exceedingly glad, for great is your reward in Heaven, for so they persecuted the prophets who were before you” (Matthew 5:10-12).
-We must have faith in God that this is so.

 In the next section (12:12-17), the latent mood of triumph through battle, victory in the race, gives way to a realistic image of the Christian laboring during the race.
 They are to persevere and not sabotage their own path with vices and ungodly behavior or, worse still, the irreligiousness of Esau, who found no chance for repentance.

 But we are not at Sinai.
 No, with the victory of Christ Jesus over sin and judgment, with His vindication through resurrection, we have been taken to Mount Zion!
 This cannot be anything but the best of news.
 “You have come to Mount Zion.”
 The word translated “come” is significant.
-It is best translated “approach” and it is one of the author’s favorite words to refer to the bold and confident access to God now possible in Christ: “Let us therefore approach the Throne of Grace with boldness,” he says in 4.16.
-“Christ is able for all time to save those who approach God through Him,” he repeats in 7.25.
-Again he says in 10.22: “let us approach the House of God with a true heart and full assurance of faith.”
+It is best translated “approach,” and it is one of the author’s favorite words to refer to the bold and confident access to God now possible in Christ: “Let us therefore approach the throne of grace with boldness,” he says in 4:16.
+“Christ is able for all time to save those who approach God through Him,” he repeats in 7:25.
+Again, he says in 10:22: “Let us approach the house of God with a true heart and full assurance of faith.”

 Concordia Theology-Various helps from Concordia Seminary in St. Louis, MO to assist you in preaching Hebrews 12:4-24 (25-29).